Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCoreApplication-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Event loop for Qt applications without UI
-    :digest: 51245b123200c26197575c0532b3a0d4
+    :digest: c93976b88df717584c4eec6f14cd87b7

 The :sip:ref:`~PyQt6.QtCore.QCoreApplication` class provides an event loop for Qt applications without UI.

 This class is used by non-GUI applications to provide their event loop.
 For non-GUI application that uses Qt, there should be exactly one :sip:ref:`~PyQt6.QtCore.QCoreApplication` object.
-For GUI applications, see QGuiApplication.
+For GUI applications, see :sip:ref:`~PyQt6.QtGui.QGuiApplication`.
 For applications that use the Qt Widgets module, see QApplication.

 :sip:ref:`~PyQt6.QtCore.QCoreApplication` contains the main event loop, where all events from the operating system (e.g., timer and network events) and other sources are processed and dispatched.
 It also handles the application's initialization and finalization, as well as system-wide and application-wide settings.